7.7 Conflict Resolution

 Be Consistent Convey to the team that expectations are consistent and implemented fairly across the team.
 Set expectations and make sure the team knows those expectations via department meetings and visual reminders.
 Follow up to ensure expectations are met.
 This sets a clear picture of what is required.

 Be Team-Focused Be aware of team members’ strengths and weaknesses.
 Address poor performance and negative attitudes.
-Teamwork and team dynamics impact patient safety and staff retention.
+Teamwork and team dynamics impact client safety and staff retention.
 Ask team members what they need from you as a leader.
 Coach team members and staff on a regular basis.

 Convey Trust and Integrity Trustworthiness and integrity are powerful when managing conflict.
 Team members are more likely to handle difficult situations constructively if they know they are supported by an approachable and supportive team leader.
 Stay focused on the individual and remind them that you value them and want them to feel heard.
 It may be helpful to include a statement such as, “As health care members, we are held accountable for positive behaviors with team members.”

 Lead with Truth If you need to have a difficult conversation, lead with the tough message and be clear.
 For example, try saying, “There’s something difficult I need to talk with you about.
-I’m concerned about the feedback I’ve been receiving from patients.”
+I’m concerned about the feedback I’ve been receiving from clients.”
 Even in conveying a tough message, you can build trust by showing the employee that you’ll be honest with them and share feedback openly.

 Don’t leave the team member guessing about the problem or what they need to do to improve.
 Clearly state the performance gap, your expectations, the reason it matters, and the timeline for improvement, including a future meeting to review feedback and give a progress update.
 Provide support and available resources to help them make the needed change.